 - Register for classes in one of two ways:

-- Your adviser registers you on BannerWeb while you meet in his/her office
+- Your advisor registers you on BannerWeb while you meet in his/her office

-- Your adviser confirms to BannerWeb that you are allowed to register, then you register yourself at a convenient later time.
+- Your advisor confirms to BannerWeb that you are allowed to register, then you register yourself at a convenient later time.

 Here are more details.